XYIheng/kea_doc/docs/source/tutorial.rst

 How to write properties
 ========================

-In this tutorial, we will learn how to write properties and test them with Kea.
+In this tutorial, you will learn how to write properties and test them with Kea.

 In mobile apps, a property defines the expected behavior of the app.
 Then, if the app violates the property, it means a bug is found.